 Two girls seriously injured after separate falls prior to Ed Sheeran gigs

-One girl in serious condition while other breaks two legs trying to listen to concert
+One fan in serious condition while another breaks two legs trying to listen to concert

 Aside from the two accidents, gardaí reported that the three Ed Sheeran concerts passed off without major incident.
 Photograph: Isabel Infantes/PA Wire